ibm-cloud-docs/codeengine/service-bind.md

 Unbinding a service from an application or job removes existing service bindings.

-1. Find the service binding that you want to remove with the `application get` or `job get` command.
+1. Find the service binding that you want to remove with the `application get` or `job get` command; for example,

    ```
    ibmcloud ce application get --name my-application